 The award lifecycle at Georgia Tech consists of six stages, broken down into two phases (pre-award and post-award).
 For an explanation of each stage, please see detailed bullets on this page.
-To go directly to each stage for full details, click on one of the four basic stage graphics shown above.
-You can also download the Georgia Tech Award Lifecycle Infographic using the button below.
+You can download the Georgia Tech Award Lifecycle Infographic using the button below.

 Pre-Award